nobuyuki-ootake/AIAgentTRPGGM/apps/frontend/README.md

+# TRPG GM Assistant Frontend

+This is the frontend application for the AI-powered TRPG campaign management and game master assistance tool.

+## Deployment Test
+- Cloud Build setup: ✅ Complete
+- Deployment test: In progress (2025-06-05)

+## Tech Stack
-# React + TypeScript + Vite
+- React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+- Material UI for components
+- Recoil for state management

 Currently, two official plugins are available: